oracle-samples/idm-samples/idcs-sdk-sample-apps/README.md

 ![Get User Details Sequence Diagram](images/SDK_SequenceDiagramGetDetails.png)

 **Detailed flow:**
-1. The user requests the **/myProfile** resource.
+1. The user requests the /myProfile resource.
-2. The sample application calls Oracle Identity Cloud Service using the SDK, which uses the access token stored in the user session as a parameter.
+2. The web application calls Oracle Identity Cloud Service using the SDK, which uses the access token stored in the user session as a parameter.
-3. The user's details are sent to the sample application as a JSON object.
+3. The user's details are sent to the web application as a JSON object.
-4. The **My Profile** page renders the JSON object as an HTML file.
+4. The My Profile page renders the JSON object as HTML content.

 ## License